Captain Ahab: Fedallah as Echo

 A subtle connection between Ahab, Moby Dick and Fedallah is formed by the imagery of the brow and forehead.
 According to Sweeney, Fedallah is "clearly an external projection of Ahab's own depravity" and at the same time a double of what Ahab finds most evil in the whale.
 Fedallah is several times described using "phantom" imagery in the chapter "Ahab's Boat and Crew.
 Fedallah."
 In Ovid's myth Narcissus has an airy counterpart in the speech-deprived nymph Echo, who can only repeat the sounds she hears.
 Echo is an auditory complement to the visual reflection and a foreshadowing of Narcissus' death.
 In the same way Fedallah, who only says what Ahab wants to hear, is an auditory reflection of Ahab's evil, of which Moby Dick is the visual reflection.
 Fedallah foreshadows Ahab's death.

 Reception

 Critical

 When the book was first published, reviewers mostly focused on Ahab and the whale.
 According to George Ripley in Harper's New Monthly Magazine for December 1851, Ahab "becomes the victim of a deep, cunning monomania; believes himself predestined to take a bloody revenge on his fearful enemy; pursues him with fierce demoniac energy of purpose."
 Ripley admires the creation of Ahab, who "opens upon us with wonderful power.
 He exercises a wild, bewildering fascination by his dark and mysterious nature."

 During the onset of Melville's rediscovery there was no change of emphasis on Ahab and his struggle with the whale.
 During the 1950s and 1960s literary scholars shifted their attention to narrative technique and point of view, which for Melville studies meant that the spotlight switched from Ahab to Ishmael.

 In popular culture

+Books

+There have been a number of works that have reimagined Ahab's story and his early life, including: